Cart 0 items: $0.00

 We have a vested interest in the farmers and winemakers we meet, the wines they make, and the stories they have to tell.
 As of this writing we're working directly with about 40 wineries in France, Spain, Portugal and Italy, and over the past year about 50,000 or so of their bottles found their way into our warehouse and then out into your car or onto a UPS truck.
 Thank you!

-With this six-pack you'll be introduced to a virtual "Tour de Italy" of some of (we think) our best selections in the $20 price range.
-Get to know us in just a week or two with this nice half dozen recent discoveries from all over Italy.
+With this six-pack you'll be introduced to a virtual tour of some of (we think) our best selections in the $20 price range.
+Get to know us in just a week or two with this nice half dozen recent discoveries from all over Europe.

-With this mixed pack you'll receive six different reds, all ready to drink right now.
+With this mixed pack you'll receive six different wines, all ready to drink right now.
 Here they are: